wendyltan/Boring-Python-Script/README.md

 # localpractice
-this is the *local work* on my computer uploading for backup
+this is the *local work* on my computer of py2 learning